 ABLE Financial Accounts

-ABLE accounts are a financial tool that Congress created to to ease financial stains faced by disabled individuals.
+ABLE accounts are a financial tool that Congress created to ease financial strains faced by disabled individuals.
 The ABLE account provides for tax-free growth of qualified financial investments for the benefit of disabled persons.
-ABLE financial account legislation is codified under Section 529 of the Internal Revenue Code, the same Code section that provides for tax-deferred college savings plan.
-The ABLE accounts make tax-free savings available to cover qualified expenses including education, housing, and transportation.
+ABLE financial account legislation is codified under Section 529 of the Internal Revenue Code, the same Code section that provides for tax-deferred college savings plans.
+The ABLE accounts make tax-free savings available to cover qualified expenses, including education, housing, and transportation.
 ABLE accounts supplement, by may not supplant, benefits paid through private insurance, Medicaid, or SSI, and other sources.

 There are further account limits for disabled individuals receiving SSI.
 The first $1000,000 ABLE account balance is exempt from the SSI individual resources limit.
-If an when an ABLE account grows to an amount over $100,00, the beneficiary’s SSI cash benefit is suspended until such time as the account falls back below $100,000 either from disbursements or decreased market value of account assets.
-It is important that the beneficiary’s eligibility for SSI cash is suspended but not lost if the account exceeds $100,000.
-The ABLE account balance has no effect on the beneficiary ability to receive Medicaid assistance.
+When an ABLE account grows to over $100,00, the beneficiary’s SSI cash benefit is suspended until the account falls back below $100,000 either from disbursements or decreased market value of account assets.
+The beneficiary’s eligibility for SSI cash is suspended but not lost if the account exceeds $100,000.
+The ABLE account balance does not affect the beneficiary’s ability to receive Medicaid assistance.

-ABLE account balances are subject to “pay back” similarly to self-settled Medicaid trusts discussed above.
+ABLE account balances are subject to “payback” similarly to self-settled Medicaid income trusts discussed above.
 This means that the state Medicaid agency gets paid back from the account balance at the beneficiary’s death for any amounts the state paid for the beneficiary’s care after the ABLE account was established.

-ABLE account legislation is enacted at the state level pursuant to federal mandate, and the rules differ among states to some extent.
-For instance, the Florida ABLE United program enacted by the Florida legislature states that only in-state Florida residents are eligible to open Florida ABLE accounts.
+ABLE account legislation is enacted at the state level pursuant to federal mandate, and the rules differ among states.
+For instance, the Florida ABLE United program states that only in-state Florida residents are eligible to open Florida ABLE accounts.
 Other state’s ABLE programs accept applicants from foreign states, and Florida residents may enroll in any state’s program.

 ABLE accounts offer advantages over other types of disability planning tools such as special needs trusts.
 The costs of setting up an ABLE investment account are substantially less than the costs of creating a trust.
 The ABLE account owners can control the funds and investments directly without relying on a third-party trustee.